The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Stealth Approach Alternative

-If you’re having trouble accessing the barracks legitimately, stealth builds can potentially bypass some security and access the quiz terminal through alternate routes.
-Though honestly, the straightforward approach works fine for most players.
+If you’re having trouble accessing Central Control legitimately, stealth builds can potentially bypass some security and access the quiz terminal through alternate routes.
+The hidden passage via the Tomb of the Matriarch is particularly useful here.

 Photo Mode Documentation